sib-swiss/RNAseq-introduction-training/docs/days/server_login.md

 ### Submitting a simple script

-When connected to the server, when

-Jobs can be submitted to the compute cluster using **bash scripts**, with a facultative little preamble which tells the cluster about your computing resources needs and a few additional options.
+Jobs can be submitted to the compute cluster using **bash scripts**, with a facultative little preamble which tells the cluster about your computing resource needs and a few additional options.

 Each time a user submits a job to the cluster, SLURM checks how much ressource they asked for with respect to the amount available right now in the cluster and how much resources are allowed for that user.

-If there is enough resource available then it will launch the job on one or several of its worker node.
+If there are enough resources available then it will launch the job on one or several of its worker nodes.
 If not, then it will wait for the required resources to become available and then launch the job.